 After that, a dot (.) follows as separator for the successive component name:

 read or modify the center frequency ("fc") of the FFT-based filter when running in single-bandpass or single-bandgap mode, or the edge frequency when the FFT filter runs in lowpass- or highpass mode.
-This command is quite useless when the FFT filter is either not active or running in "custom filter" mode.
-Especially in "bandpass" mode, this parameter may be important enough to connect it to one of the frequency sliders (on the main frequency scale) as described here.
+This command is quite useless when the FFT filter is either not active or running in "custom" filter mode.

 get or set the bandwidth ("bw") of the FFT-based filter when running in single-bandpass or single-bandgap mode; no effect when the FFT filter is off or running in any other mode.

 get or set the frequency shift ("fs") of the FFT-based filter.
 Note that the "direction" (move up or down) is *not* controlled through this function, but through one of the "option" bits.

 Tip: The preconfigured setting "SAQrcvr1.usr" is an example for the three functions mentioned above.
 Some sliders on the frequency scale are used to modify the most important filter parameters by moving a frequency marker with the mouse.
 Need to learn how to load such settings ?
 Follow this link !

 get or set the frequency inversion range of the FFT-based (both values in Hertz).
 This can be used to turn USB (upper side band) into LSB (lower side band) if the FFT-based filter is used as the core of a direct-conversion receiver.
 A typical "inversion" range would be 0 to 3000 Hz.
 More on this in the description of the graphic control panel for this filter.
 Note: the frequency-inverter must be enabled through the filter-options (see filter.fft.options).